Eden Valley Villages

 Nearby is the Church of St John the Baptist, a 13th Century building of red sandstone.
 Some of the windows, all of which are plain, may be as old as 600 years.

 Melmerby has one of the 'Sheepfolds' by Andy Goldsworthy.
 The 'washfold' is at the south end of Melmerby Village, beside the A686.
-The fold can be seen by parking above the village green, but access to the fold is over a small footbridge beneath which Andy Goldsworthy has carved a 'dub' stone set in the river.
+The fold can be seen by parking above the village green.
+Access to the fold is over a small footbridge beneath which Andy Goldsworthy has carved a 'dub' stone set in the river.

 The first mention of the existence of the Hall is in the reign of Edward II (1307-27) when it was owned by John de Denum.
-It passed some time later to the Threlkeld family, who extended the tower in the 17th century and again in the 18th century in a Georgian style at the front of the house.
+It passed some time later to the Threlkeld family.
+They extended the tower in the 17th century and again in the 18th century in a Georgian style at the front of the house.

 The Village Bakery is in Melmerby.